ak-s-0723/Evaluations2/src/main/java/org/example/evaluations2/README.md

 # Validate Jwt

+## Goal

+Build a secure token validation endpoint that protects your application's resources.
+This pattern is critical in microservices where each service validates JWTs independently without database calls

 ## Requirements

 #### Please solve this assignment once you have solved previous assignment of `Generate Jwt`

 #### AuthController
-- In AuthController, You need to add an API with endpoint `/validateToken` which will accept Bearer Token (JWT) in Authorization Headers and return `ResponseEntity<ResponseDto>`.
+- Implement POST API at /validateToken
+  - Request : JWT token in Authorization header as Bearer <token>
+  - Response : ResponseEntity`<ResponseDto>`
-- You need to extract Token from Headers before calling service method.
+- (Hint) You need to extract Token from Headers before calling service method.
-- In case, JWT validation is successful, ResponseDto will have SUCCESS status and Empty String Message, Return that along with 200 status code.
+- In case of Success
+    - ResponseDto : {"status": "SUCCESS", "message": ""}
+    - Http Status :  200 OK
-- In case of Exception, ResponseDto will have FAILURE status and Exception Message.
-Return that along with 401 status code.
+- In case of Failure
+    - ResponseDto : {"status": "FAILURE", "message": "exception message"}
+    - Http Status :  401 UNAUTHORIZED

-#### AuthService
+#### AuthService -  validateToken Implementation

-- Please keep this in mind that whichever token we generated, we persisted that in sessionMap through SessionRepo while adding validation logic.
+- Please keep this in mind that the token which we generated, we persisted that in sessionMap through SessionRepo.
 - You need to add implementation in `validateToken` method, where you need to check if JWT is created by us and non-expired.
 If there is any violation, You need to throw JwtException.
 - Please make use of JwtConstants and SecretKey bean defined in AuthConfig